hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_parse.md

 [18:36:42](#iaVJ7ij29jmD0Z4yWDXuQCO1WmMK49bBhPfdhm9gqWo) <bubnenkoff (Dmitry Bubnenkov)>:
 Is the re
-> @bubnenkoff should you come around, please tell us how did you discover Parse? Ì†ΩÌ∏â
+> @bubnenkoff should you come around, please tell us how did you discover Parse? üòâ

 I will answer tomorrow.